Elijah-Liu/hello-world/README.md

 # hello-world
-somewhere you can share your ideas
+somewhere you can share your idea
+I think you are an asshole